andrewfstratton/quando/docs/install_local_cloud.md

     npm install
     npm run install_pouchdb
     ```
-_Note: This will leave Quando in the C:\Quando directory_
+_Note: This will leave Quando in the C:\quando directory_

 **If you see errors about building sqlite3 (for windows), then try:**